 We also drew fortunes and I soon wished we hadn’t.
 Mine was quickly tied to the line and I thanked my lucky stars I’d not drawn it a week earlier… Though I think this bad luck definitely came back to bite me over the following 12 months.

-We returned to the hotel for a brief rest and decided to cash in our complements of the manager card at the 14th floor bar.
+We returned to the hotel for a brief rest and decided to cash in our compliments of the manager card at the 14th floor bar.
 With some regret I might add.
 Thanks to the awful weather we had completely lost the view that night.
 After some prompting all round it turned out our voucher was good for two glasses of wine and either a dessert or some bar snacks.
 We took two glasses of red wine and some bar snacks of which the beef jerky was particularly delicious.

 We left the bar and headed out into the rain, dashing quickly to the covered walkways hoping to find somewhere to eat.
 Our original plan was to walk to the Skytree and check out a ramen place from our Lonely Planet guidebook but with torrential rain outside this was immediately scrapped.
 We did three tours of the area and eventually decided on an okonomiyaki place for dinner.
 It looked fairly busy and fun, filled with cooking smoke, extractor fans and good times.
 As it later transpired the only thing having a good time was a bug dancing inside Anne-So’s stomach that would make her ill for the next few days.